“Women Singing Earth,” by Mary Southard, CSJ

 La Xavière (Filles de saint François Xavier), founded in 1921

 Servants of the Lord and the Virgin of Matara (the Servidoras or SSVM), founded in 1988

 Also included in the list above are congregations for whom the Spiritual Exercises of St. Ignatius are essential to formation and apostolic work.
-They may not feel themselves akin to Jesuit men specifically, but rather contribute their own particular stream of ministries and spirituality to the more expansive Ignatian charism that flows through the Church.
+They may not feel themselves kin to Jesuit men specifically, but rather contribute their own particular stream of ministries and spirituality to the more expansive Ignatian charism flowing through the Church.

 The list will grow, as I am always learning!
 Please contact me if you have a community to add.
 (I am indebted for her research to Gemma of the Cloisters webpage, which is dedicated to providing “safe harbor” to the new expressions of vocation that are always emerging in the Catholic Church.)